Luca Tramontin: Disabled rugby

 Tramontin invented a new formula for disabled people to play full contact oval ball.
-It has been well documented on TV and media in order to expand the code.

 For serious mental and perceptive diseases, the game consists in a code halfway between rugby and Australian Football, while for medium degree of disability the teams created by Tramontin adopt the Orules/Australian Football rules except for number of players and length of the periods.

 Tramontin is very close to any form of team sport for disabled people, both organizing or practicing himself.

 Ice hockey

 Luca's flirt with hockey started three years before his rugby as a kid supporter of Alleghe Hockey Club, but due to distant ice rinks, parent's split and heavy rugby commitments he never embraced it as a player before 2006.
 The "GGDT" GDT Hockey club Bellinzona started in 2006, at amateur level, with 5-6 matches for year, Luca claims to have missed no more than 4 training per year so far, mixing it well with other sport and work commitments.
 His son Nico started his hockey career with the same club as a defensive man.
 Since 2020 GGDT Hockey is the longest club alliance for Tramontin as a player (Belluno Rugby he played for 13 years, GGDT 14).
 He plays regularly as a defensive forechecking forward despite a heavy deficit in ice skating due to his late start.

 In 2014 Luca played and trained for all the pre-season with Rivera Vikings (Ticino local premiership) featuring also in some games as a defensive and forechecking winger.
 Eventually he had to leave again, due to the Cannes Film Festival and the imminent start of Sport Crime shooting.